datacommonsorg/docsite/api/rest/v1/bulk_property_values.md

 # /v1/bulk/property/values

-Get the values of a [property](/glossary.html#property) for multiple entities.
+Get the values of a [property](/glossary.html#property) for multiple nodes.

 Data Commons represents properties as labels of directed edges between nodes, where the successor node is a value of the property.
-Thus, this endpoint returns nodes connected to the queried entity via the property queried.
+Thus, this endpoint returns nodes connected to the queried node via the property queried.

 _Note: If you want to query values for the property `containedInPlace`, consider using